Table 70: Progesterone Agents

 - Maintenance of pregnancy/placental support through gestational week 12 after positive pregnancy test

-- Prevention of spontaneous preterm birth
+- Prevention of spontaneous preterm birth with singleton pregnancy, short cervix, and gestational age ≥ 16 weeks

 Note: The above lists may not include all FDA-approved and non-FDA-approved indications.